dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 Steps:

 - Visualize a sample of 50-100 images with labels
 - Try fitting a Gaussian naive Bayes model.
-How does it compare results found in the Handbook for the MNIST Digits datset (a black and white 8x8 pixel dataset of handwritten digits)?
+How does it compare results found in the Handbook for the MNIST Digits dataset (a black and white 8x8 pixel dataset of handwritten digits)?

 Additionally: